 There is no doubt that without HART’s help, many injured, sick or abandoned wild animals would suffer long and painful deaths, or would be put to sleep unnecessarily.
 Happily, over half make a full recovery and so can be returned to the wild.

 HART Wildlife Rescue was founded in early 1996 by June and Bob Gibbs at their home in Overton as a result of a request from an RSPCA officer to overwinter some hedgehogs at Dellands, Overton.
 Originally known as the Hampshire Animal Rescue Team, the service HART offers has constantly needed to change and grow as more and more casualties are brought to us.
-The hospital deals with well over a thousand casualties every year and in June 2010 moved to new purpose-built premises near Medstead in North East Hampshire, with excellent modern treatment and rehabilitation facilities.
+The hospital deals with well over three thousand casualties every year and in June 2010 moved to new rented premises near Medstead in North East Hampshire, with excellent modern treatment and rehabilitation facilities.
 We have an animal ambulance to rescue and transport casualties.
-We also have 2 shops in Alton to help raise much needed funds.
+We also have a shop in Alton to help raise much-needed funds.